-July 2019 was the hottest month recorded in Europe according to the World Meteorological Organisation, causing 13 deaths.
+July 2019 was the hottest month recorded in Europe, according to the World Meteorological Organisation, causing 13 deaths.

 World summits on climate change held

-World summits are being held, such as the UN Climate Action Summit, COP25, and UN climate talks, to discuss solutions to climate change and what can individual countries do about it.
+World summits, such as the UN Climate Action Summit, COP25, and UN climate talks, are being held to discuss solutions to climate change and what individual countries can do about it.

-There are ways to adapt to higher temperatures according to The Conversation article titled, “Adapting cities to a hotter world: 3 essential reads.”
+There are ways to adapt to higher temperatures, according to The Conversation article titled, “Adapting cities to a hotter world: 3 essential reads.”

 Offer many cooling options

-|The US National Weather Service has this reminder during Extreme heat: *Find air conditioning *Avoid strenuous activities *Wear light clothing *Check on family members and neighbours *Drink plenty of water *Watch for exhaustion and heat strokes *Never leave people or pets in a closed car|
+|The US National Weather Service has this reminder during Extreme heat: *Find air conditioning *Avoid strenuous activities *Wear light clothing *Check on family members and neighbours *Drink plenty of water *Watch for exhaustion and heat strokes *Never leave people or pets in a closed car.

 Focus upgrades on vulnerable neighbourhoods

-Applications of green infrastructures through building green roofs covered with drought-resistant plants for cooling effect that would be most helpful in poor neighbourhoods where temperatures can be very high.
+Applications of green infrastructures through building green roofs covered with drought-resistant plants for cooling effect would be most helpful in poor neighbourhoods where temperatures can be very high.

 Design streets for a changing climate

-Design streets for changing climate with a focus on pedestrians not on drivers by ‘designing green streets for bicyclists, pedestrians, bus riders, and residents and as well as for drivers.’
+Design streets for changing climate with a focus on pedestrians, not on drivers, by ‘designing green streets for bicyclists, pedestrians, bus riders, and residents and as well as for drivers.’

 Do you have some climate adaptation ideas in your local context?

 Have you observed how the climate has changed in your area?
-Whether it might have gone warmer or colder or it might be erratic variations of climate events, the reality is that the climate is changing.
+Whether it might have gone warmer or colder, or it might be erratic variations of climate events, the reality is that the climate is changing.

 So, how does your community adapt to this?
 Please feel free to share some information through the comment form at the bottom of this post.
 Thank you.